9 Scoring Rules

 This demonstrates an important property of the scoring rule, properness.
 A loss is proper, if it is minimized by the correct prediction.
 In contrast, the loss \(L_{improper}(\hat{p}_i, y_i) = 1 - L_{Brier}(\hat{p}_i, y_i)\) is still a scoring rule as it compares the ground truth to the prediction probability distribution, but it is clearly improper as the perfect prediction (\(\hat{p}_i(y_i) = y_i\)) would result in a score of \(1\) whereas the worst prediction would result in a score or \(0\).
 Proper losses provide a method of model comparison as, by definition, predictions closest to the true distribution will result in lower expected losses.

 Another important property is strict properness.
 A loss is strictly proper if the loss is uniquely minimized by the ‘correct’ prediction.
-Consider now the loss \(L_0(\hat{p}_i, y_i) = 0\).
-Not only is this a strictly proper scoring rule but it is also proper.
-The loss can only take the value \(0\) and is therefore guaranteed to be minimized by the correct prediction.
-It is clear however that this loss is useless.
-In contrast, the Brier score is minimized by only one value, which is the optimal prediction (Figure 10.1).
-Strictly proper losses are particular important for automated model optimisation, as minimization of the loss will result in the ‘optimum score estimator based on the scoring rule’ (Gneiting and Raftery 2007).
+For example, the Brier score is minimized by only one value, which is the optimal prediction (Figure 9.1).
+Strictly proper losses are particular important for automated model optimization, as minimization of the loss will result in the ‘optimum score estimator based on the scoring rule’ (Gneiting and Raftery 2007).

 Mathematically, a classification loss \(L: \mathcal{P}\times \mathcal{Y}\rightarrow \bar{\mathbb{R}}\) is proper if for any distributions \(p_Y,p\) in \(\mathcal{P}\) and for any random variables \(Y \sim p_Y\), it holds that \(\mathbb{E}[L(p_Y, Y)] \leq \mathbb{E}[L(p, Y)]\).
 The loss is strictly proper if, in addition, \(p = p_Y\) uniquely minimizes the loss.